 Drawing from the observation of a general saturation in the discourses centered around the Anthropocene, Jennifer Gabrys and Kathryn Yusoff argue for radical and ongoing critique of hegemonic practices of knowledge.
-The conversation address questions of materiality in Media Studies and Geology, alternative methodologies and sketch ways for feminist-decolonial worldbuilding in, after and against the Anthropocene.
+The conversation addresses questions of materiality in Media Studies and Geology, alternative methodologies, modes of participation, sensation and representation and sketches ways.

 Classical media theory was developed in North America shortly after World War II, when the existing media were rigorously kept apart by their technical standardisations and their politically regulated forms of organisation.